coq-tactician/coq-tactician.github.io/content/api/graph2tac.md

   tactics.
   + Graph2Tac, takes a more structured approach in generating tactics.
 It first chooses a "base" tactic, without any arguments, from a pre-defined set.
 For example, `apply _`.
-Then, it predicts an argument each "hole" in the tactic.
+Then, it predicts an argument for each "hole" in the tactic.
   Arguments are pointers into the knowledge graph given to the model.
 Therefore, arguments are always valid objects.
 A downside is that Graph2Tac is unable to synthesize arbitrary terms as arguments.
 It is also incapable of leveraging